GaTech55/Web_API_Code_Quiz/README.md

 ## Installation

 To access this project you will need to visit my GitHub page and the "Web_API_Code_Quiz" repository.
 After the repository is cloned you can make edits to the project in your repository.
 Any questions should be directed to [David Brown](mailto:gatech55@gmail.com).
 The project can be found here: [Web_API_Code_Quiz](https://github.com/GaTech55/Web_API_Code_Quiz).
-The website can be found here: [Password Generator](https://gatech55.github.io/Web_API_Code_Quiz/).
+The website can be found here: [Web API Code Quiz](https://gatech55.github.io/Web_API_Code_Quiz/).

 ## Credits